-(f) Finally, figure out how many ribosomes are needed, translating at roughly 15 as per second to translate all of those proteins.
-How many nucleotides are present in all of these ribosomes?
+(f) Finally, figure out how many ribosomes are needed, translating at roughly 15 aa per second to translate all of those proteins required to make a new cell.
+How many nucleotides are present in the ribosomal RNA making up all of these ribosomes?

-(b) Given all of these numbers from the rest of this problem, you are now able to work out the overall composition of a cell.
+(g) Given all of these numbers from the rest of this problem, you are now able to work out the overall composition of a cell.
 Provide an approximate formula for the stoichiometry of a bacterium.